eslint/eslint/docs/src/user-guide/core-concepts.md

 ## Rules

 Rules are the core building block of ESLint.
-A rule validates if your code meets a certain expectation and what to do if it does not.
+A rule validates if your code meets a certain expectation, and what to do if it does not meet that expectation.
 Rules can also contain additional configuration options specific to that rule.

 For example, the [`semi` rule](../rules/semi.md`) lets you specify whether or not JavaScript statements should end with a semicolon (`;`).
 You can set the rule to either always require semicolons or require that a statement never ends with a semicolon.

 ESLint contains hundreds of built-in rules that you can use.
-You can also create custom rules for your project or use rules that others have created with [plugins](#plugins).
+You can also create custom rules or use rules that others have created with [plugins](#plugins).

 For more information, refer to [Rules](../rules/).